 Aging changes in the breast

-Breasts may change in size as a woman grows older.
 Lumps are common around the time of menopause.
 These are often noncancerous cysts.
-However, if you notice a lump, make an appointment with your doctor.
-Breast cancer risk increases with age.
-Women should perform monthly breast self-examinations.
-However, because breast self-exams do not always pick up early stages of breast cancer, women should also talk to their health care provider about mammograms.
+However, if you notice a lump, make an appointment with your health care provider because breast cancer risk increases with age.
+Women should be aware of the benefits and limitations of breast self-exams.
+These exams do not always pick up early stages of breast cancer.
+Women should talk to their health care providers about mammograms.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.

 - A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.

 - Call 911 for all medical emergencies.

 - Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.